EMMA Help Topics

 Downloading from EMMA

-Activation of item download links require you to be signed in to EMMA (although certain non-restricted items may be freely downloadable, depending on the originating member repository).
+Activation of item download links require you to be signed in to EMMA (although certain non-restricted items may be freely downloadable, depending on the originating partner repository).
 After performing a search, scroll to the item of interest, and click on the download link to initiate a download.

 Downloading an ACE / Scholars Portal item